 UptoDate recommends that you cite the UpToDate topic as a chapter in a book titled UpToDate.
 There are no page numbers to cite, and the publication year for any topic should be the current year.

 The example below is provided by UptoDate:

-The UptoDate corporate recommendation does not necessarily follow the citation style guidelines that you may need for your class assignments or for publication of a manuscript or book.
+However, the corporate recommendation does not necessarily follow the citation style guidelines that you may need for your class assignments or for publication.
 We recommend you cite Uptodate as a chapter in an ebook, modified to the appropriate style guidelines.

 Author, A. A., & Author, B. B. (Year of publication).
 Title of chapter.
 In A. A. Editor & B. B. Editor (Eds.), Title of book.
 Available from: http:///